Timeframe: One year before the semester you want to go abroad

-- Once you're approved to go abroad, there will be post-approval requirements you'll need to complete prior to the mandatory pre-departure orientation.
+- Once you're approved to go abroad, there will be pre-departure requirements you'll need to complete prior to the mandatory pre-departure orientation.
 These requirements may include things like submitting your passport information and flight itinerary.

 - Work with your academic departments (Department Chair) to know what credit you will receive for the work you do abroad.
 OEA does not determine academic credit from abroad